-- Continue to work through difficulties or initial failure to find optimal solutions. - Access and evaluate appropriate sources of information. - Write a scientific or technical report. - Manage priorities.
+- Continue to work through difficulties or initial failure to find optimal solutions. - Access and evaluate appropriate sources of information. - · Write a scientific or technical report. - Manage priorities.

 Ex cathedra lectures and miniproject.

-Every week the ex cathedra lectures are interrupted for at least one in-class exercise which is then discussed in classroom before the lecture continues.
+Ex catherdra: Main ideas presented with slides and calculations presented on the blackboard.
+Every week the ex cathedra lectures are interrupted for one in-class exercise.
+The results of this exercise are needed for the second part of the lecture.
 Additional exercises are given as homework or can be disussed in the second exercise hour.
+Lectures are also interrupted by several short Quizzes.